 The figures below are only a guide.
 Actual pay rates may vary, depending on:

-- You can get information on courses, apprenticeships and entry routes on the Royal Aeronautical Society (RAeS) website.
+You can get information on courses, apprenticeships and entry routes on the Careers in Aerospace website.

 Most aircraft mechanics or engineers work for commercial airlines or aircraft maintenance organisations.
 There are also opportunities in the Armed Forces, flying clubs, air taxi companies, aircraft manufacturers, aircraft component workshops and with organisations providing agricultural, ambulance and police aviation services.